MPMC-Lab/BPM_GasAdsorption/README.md

 ## Detailed Description

 ### 1. Experimental Data Preparation and Bayesian Analysis Setup (`BPM_GasAdsorption_Main.m`)
-The `PI_GasAdsorption.m` module is central to the Bayesian analysis of gas adsorption processes.
+The `BPM_GasAdsorption_Main.m` module is central to the Bayesian analysis of gas adsorption processes.
 It is designed to process experimental data meticulously, laying the groundwork for sophisticated analysis.
 Key steps within this module include:
 - **Data Loading and Processing**: Efficiently manages the ingestion and preliminary treatment of experimental data, ensuring readiness for analysis.
 - **Bayesian Analysis Framework**: Establishes a robust Bayesian inference framework.
 This involves setting up algorithmic structures for Bayesian analysis, including defining prior distributions and configuring options for Bayesian solvers.
 - **Inversion Solver Configuration**: Carefully configures the Bayesian inversion solver and sampler, optimizing them for the specific needs of gas adsorption modeling.
+- **Results Reporting and Visualization**

 ### 2. IUQ Procedure Module (`uq_GasAdsorption.m`)
 This function embodies the essence of the Inverse Uncertainty Quantification (IUQ) method, a critical aspect of modern parameter estimation techniques in physical adsorption models.
 It is designed to: